kevinseq1/htb-write-ups/Linux/Mongod.md

 Nmap done: 1 IP address (1 host up) scanned in 81.43 seconds

 ```
-- From the scan we find the following service running:
+- From the scan we find the following service(s) running:
     - `ssh` on port`22/tcp`
     - `mongod` on port `27017/tcp`